-The article, written by CPC's editor Ben Hardwidge, is actually an interview with Creative Labs founder Sim Wong Hoo.
-I suppose you could call it a story in the sense that Jack and the Beanstalk is a story.
-A tall one.
-One that should be taken with a massive pinch of salt.
-Or located firmly in the fiction aisle.
+The article, written by CPC's editor Ben Hardwidge, is actually an interview with Creative Labs founder Sim Wong Hoo, so don't take it too seriously.
+It's only a story in the sense that Jack and the Beanstalk is a story.
+Like a tall one.
+One that should be taken with a massive pinch of salt and firmly located in the fiction aisle.

-I don't think anyone expects an article like that to cite sources but it's preferable if you'd like to avoid plagiarising, which the article isn't far off doing.
+I don't think anyone expects an article like that to cite sources but it's preferable if you'd like to avoid plagiarism, which it isn't far off doing.
 The preamble to the interview is startlingly similar to excerpts from the 1998 book Asia's Computer Challenge.
 Aside from being written some ten years after the events it summarises (poorly), this book claims the "Sound Blaster hit the market just as Intel's 386 card [was] arriving..."[1]
-This is no way to establish technical credentials.
+This is no way to establish technical credentials considering the 386 was released in 1985 and Creative Labs was a *checks notes* computer repair shop in Chinatown, Singapore.
 It gets

 Advert For The Creative Music System.
 Source: PC Resource's PC Games, Autumn '88 |